jimmyangel/morinricardo/content/post/2021-09-12-geoportal-provita-tiles.md

 In fact, pre-generating tiles when the source files or the metadata changes is analogous to building the site when content is updated.
 So, pre-generating tiles seems to be an approach quite compatible with the [JAMStack](https://jamstack.org/) concept.
 We just need to figure out a serverless way of doing it.

-## Pre-generate tiles from source GIS files
+## Pre-generating tiles from source GIS files

 Pre-generating tiles involves the execution of compute-intensive commands.
 The specific method used to pre-generate tile sets is different depending on whether we are dealing with vector (Shapefile format) or raster datasets (GeoTIFF format).